patmach/WebAppForMORecSys/Documentation/Documentation.md

 ##### Helpers

-Contains classes that are used as facade for wokring with JSON properties of user and item.
+Contains classes that are used as facade for working with JSON properties of user and item.
 Contains Loader of MovieLens data.